Temu4/new-year-coundown/README.md

-# new-year-coundown
+# new-year-countdown

-Use `npm i` to install all neccesary dependencies.
+Use `npm i` to install all necessary dependencies.